maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Mobbing ##

-> **_We find mobbing a valuable tool where significant technical exploration is required_**
+Mobbing is a valuable tool where significant technical exploration is required and the group can consider the problem as a whole

 ## Code Review ##

-> **_All of our code is reviewed_**
+All code is reviewed; this must include review by someone who is not the author

 This is not necessarily a PR related review.

 This could be through pairing or through separate validation of work undertaken by someone on their own.

-Small batches is the key to keeping this an efficient practice. but all code must be reviewed by someone other than the author
+Small batches are key to keeping this an efficient practice where an engineer works alone

 # Principles #

 ## SOLID ##

-> **_We value the SOLID principles of object oriented programming_**
+Code should by sympathetic to the SOLID principles of object oriented software.

 **S**ingle responsibility principle